 - Creating a Métis-specific governance structure for the implementation of the nation’s inherent right to self-government in the province;

 - Establishing a credible and recognized identification system for Métis people within the province;

 - Focusing on ‘nation building’ through working together as a collective in order to support Métis citizens and communities;

 - Pursuing a rights-based agenda and proudly asserting the Métis existence as a distinct Indigenous people within Ontario;

 - Protecting and preserving the distinct culture and heritage of the Métis Nation in the province; and,

 - Improving the social and economic well-being of Métis children, families and communities throughout the province.

 In addition, the MNO has built an accountable, results-based provincial delivery structure to meet the socio-economic needs of its citizens and communities.
-Currently, the MNO delivers programs and services to its citizens through these branches: Healing and Wellness; Education and Training; Housing; Lands, Resources and Consultation; and Economic Development.
-Through these various branches, the MNO maintains 30+ service delivery access points across the province, administers over $50 million annually and employs over 250 personnel across the province.
+Currently, the MNO delivers programs and services to its citizens through these branches: Healing and Wellness; Education and Training; Community Wellbeing; Lands, Resources and Consultation; and Housing and Infrastructure.
+Through these various branches, the MNO maintains 30+ service delivery access points across the province, administers over $100 million annually and employs over 450 personnel across the province.